-This alloy family is a free machining brass with a higher electrical and thermal conductivity than that of standard free machining brass.
-C31400 and C31600 both have natural corrosion resistance combined with the machinability of typical of leaded brasses as well as good cold workability.
+This alloy family is a free machining brass with a higher electrical and thermal conductivity than that of standard free-machining brass.
+C31400 and C31600 both have natural corrosion resistance combined with the machinability typical of leaded brasses as well as good cold workability.

 Aluminum bronzes are used for their combination of high strength, excellent corrosion and wear resistance.
 Aluminum bronze alloys typically contain 9-12% aluminum and up to 6% iron and nickel.
 Alloys in these composition limits are hardened by a combination of solid solution strengthening, cold work, and precipitation of an iron rich phase.

 C65100 is an engineering alloy at least as resistant to corrosion as copper itself, but much stronger, and with good fatigue endurance.
 It is recognized for its brazeability, strength, corrosion resistance, and electrical properties.
 C65100 is also one of the most weldable copper alloys.

 Manganese bronzes are the strongest and one of the most wear resistant alloys with high tensile strength, high yield strength, hardness and ductility similar to steel.
 In addition to their excellent mechanical properties, manganese bronzes are also corrosion resistant.
 Manganese bronze alloys are also typically known for their high impact resistance and excellent machinability.